IWantDayDayUp/cf/paper.md

 Each VN request is also associated with two tie-domain parameters, i.e., $a$ for the arrival time and $b$ for its lifetime.

+To facilitate the understanding of the model definition of the substrate network and the virtual network, Figure 3.1 draws one substrate network and two virtual networks.
+It should be noted that to simplify the presentation of the model, the properties of the nodes and links are not marked.

-With adding the time attributes (arrival time, duration time and leaving time), a VN is extended to be a VNR.
+By adding the time attributes (arrival time, duration time and leaving time), a VN is extended to be a VNR.

-The notations are summarized in `Table 1`
+The notations used throughout this paper are summarized in `Table 1`.

 ### B. VNE Process (映射过程以及约束条件)

-Upon the arrival of a VNR, the substrate network has t o decide whether to accept the VNR or not.
+`Upon the arrival of a VNR, the substrate network has to decide whether to accept the VNR or not.
 If the VNR is accepted, the substrate network must allocate the demanded network resources to embed the VNR.
-Allocated network resources are released upon the expiration of VNR.
+Allocated network resources are released upon the expiration of VNR.`

-The VNE process, as illustrated in `Fig. 1`, consists of three key steps, i.e., node ranking, node mapping and link mapping.
+The VNE process, as illustrated in `Fig. 1`, consists of three key steps, i.e., node-ranking stage, node-mapping stage and link-mapping stage.

 - 1. node ranking: